 If you are interested in exploring your options, feel free to approach individual faculty members from the degree programs offered at Berks to discuss possible research opportunities.

-For additional information on undergraduate research opportunities at Penn State Berks, contact Dr. Janelle Larson, Interim Associate Dean for Academic Affairs, [email protected].
+For additional information on undergraduate research opportunities at Penn State Berks, contact Dr. Belén Rodríguez Mourelo, interim associate dean for academic affairs, at [email protected].
 Additional information on undergraduate research opportunities at Penn State Berks is listed on individual degree program web pages.

 Undergraduate Research Travel Support Form for conference travel.